 As you probably know, one of our favorite places to find interesting Italian wines is our local wine boutique, Biondivino.
 They carry an amazing selection and have personal relationships with many small production winemakers in Italy (for example, our recent trip to Monteraponi).
 We always love pinot and pink bubbles at Thanksgiving, but this year we’ve asked them to share with us their recommendations for the best Italian Thanksgiving wines.
 If you don’t live in San Francisco, you can still get your hands on these amazing wines!
 Biondivino ships their wines all over the country.
-They are giving our readers 10% off wine when ordered online through end of day on November 23, 2017 (Thanksgiving).
-Just use the code THETASTESF when you check out.

 Below are four perfect wines for Thanksgiving with tasting notes from Biondivino.